I've been observing the world from earliest days, cheek against sun-splashed floor, dissolving my molecules into

 Words came first, then photography with my Polaroid camera at age 7.
 Painting came later.

-As to my practice and what may appear to be an absence of serial pieces in series of series ...: the 'serial' aspect is there, sublimated into a narrative loosely connected to my life-trajectory.
-From 2012 to the end of 2016, my studio was boxed and stored.
-There was zero space to paint and I was busy finishing my memoir.
-All this to say, a) I am self-taught, b) not a slave to trends, c) the more I paint, the clearer my vision & intent becomes.
+As to my practice and what may appear to be an absence of serial pieces ... the 'serial' aspect is there, sublimated into a narrative loosely connected to my life.
+From 2012 to the end of 2016, my studio was in storage, so I used the time to finish my memoir.
+In short, I am a) self-taught, b) not a slave to trends, and c) the more I paint, the clearer my vision becomes.
 Bear with me, and I'll do the same.
 Contact me for prices and prints.
 To purchase original paintings, prints, and a selection of greeting cards, visit my

 "It was not that the world owed him a debt and would eventually be compelled to pay it; but rather that the world would one day receive what he had it in him to give ..."